|

 It’s widely known that public healthcare in European countries is top-notch regarding accessibility and quality.
 Dublin and London have healthcare subsidies and programs for their residents.

-Not only that, the city’s hospital has subsidized fees and access even to expats who wish to live in Ireland for at least a year.
+Additionally, the city’s hospital has subsidized fees and access even to expats who wish to live in Ireland for at least a year.
 Expats employed in Ireland could also get private healthcare insurance or healthcare subsidies.

 Of course, if you want to upgrade your healthcare for something better, you could try private medical care.

 Some expats with existing medical insurance use their coverage in Ireland to bypass waiting lists in healthcare facilities.
-So if you have an existing insurance policy, you could check with your provider if they could do the same.
+So, if you have an existing insurance policy, you could check with your provider if they could do the same.

 In London, you’d get fantastic healthcare, thanks to the policies of the United Kingdom.
 Through the National Health Service (NHS), you have access to the best hospitals in the city and the country.

-However, if you’re an expat moving to London, you might not automatically have access to the NHS.
 According to Embacity, you may have to shoulder a visa fee before you get subsidized for public healthcare.